NexPlayer/Android-SDK/advanced.md

 > **Warning** This must be called after `NexALFactory.getDownloadableCodecs` has been called.

-After a codec is downloaded by calling this method, the application should also call *`NexALFactory.rescanCodecs` to inform `NexPlayer`™ of the newly available codecs.
+After a codec is downloaded by calling this method, the application should also call *`NexALFactory.rescanCodecs` to inform `NexPlayer` of the newly available codecs.

 **Parameters**